pypa/pip/docs/html/development/issue-triage.md

 : which area of `pip` functionality a feature request or issue is related to

 **kind**
+: for notable traits like crashes or backwards-incompatible changes

 **OS - Operating System**
 : for issues that are OS-specific